Access to Medical Record

 For more information talk to the staff at your GP practice or visit www.hscic.gov.uk.
 You can also phone the Health and Social Care Information Centre (HSCIC) on 0300 303 5678.

 Dr Shaheena Sookun, and Dr Alistair Snape are the practice trainers.
 All the Partners are actively involved in the teaching process by providing tutorials and de-briefing sessions.
-We participate in the Bedfordshire VTS schemes taking ST2’S and ST3’s.
+We participate in the Bedfordshire VTS schemes taking ST2’S and ST3’s and are also involved in mentoring and training of other staff including nursing team members.

 We are also involved in teaching medical students from the University of Cambridge during their clinical years (Year 4, 5 and 6).
 You may be asked to be seen by a medical student who is being supervised by a fully qualified doctor.
 Please let us know if you would rather not speak to our students”.